yorku-ease/DataMigrationBenchmarkingTool/README.md

 &nbsp; &nbsp; - **compressionTypes** = None,lz4,gzip : compression types can be None, lz4 and gzip

- #### NOtE : all combinations of the 3 above variables will be executed as different experiments.
+ #### Note : all combinations of the 3 above variables will be executed as different experiments.
 </p>
 </details>